mayanklau/Threat-Model-Project/README.md

 🔹 I Built This to Test My Development Skills Again After Many Years!

-After a long break from hands-on development, I challenged myself to build a Threat Modeling Tool powered by Generative AI (OpenAI’s GPT-4o).
+After a long break from hands-on development, I challenged myself to build a Threat Modeling Tool powered by Generative AI (OpenAI’s GPT).
 This project was a great way to refresh my coding skills while integrating cutting-edge AI into cybersecurity threat analysis.

 🛠 What This Tool Does